USE OF PERSONAL INFORMATION

 A record of any fraud or money laundering risk will be retained by the fraud prevention agencies and

-may result in others refusing to provide services or financing to you.
+may result in others refusing to provide services or financing or employment to you.
 If you have any questions about this, please contact the fraud prevention agencies on the details below.

 We, and fraud prevention agencies, may also enable law enforcement agencies to access and use your personal information to detect, investigate and prevent crime.